Manga has power to overcome the language & culture barrier

 Advertisement with manga easily catches attention and has become a new standard.
 Since it can be read and shared easily with the sites like Twitter and Facebook, it is highly possible to go viral on social media!

-Manga uses relatively simple expressions, so you can explain difficult contents in an easy-to-understand manner.
+Manga uses relatively simple expressions, so you can explain difficult content in an easy-to-understand manner.
 For example, foreign workers can easily understand the manga as it can reproduce various situations about the job.

 Introducing the “Transit & Stay Program.”
 Transit travelers can experience Japan during their stay with easy-to-understand manga and photos!
 The manga was distributed at Narita Airport.